-With 4G here and 5G on the horizon, it is but natural the VoIP service providers and wholesale carriers should see a spurt in their business volumes.
+With 4G here and 5G on the horizon, it is but natural the VoIP solution provider and wholesale carriers should see a spurt in their business volumes.
 Their success is dictated by the choice of software and hardware integration, especially softswitches that handle important functions.

 A standard Class 4 Softswitch implementation may not be complete in itself and could present bottlenecks in cross-border operations.
 It all depends on how the developer has implemented the Softswitch solution using proprietary or more affordable and flexible open-source technologies.
 Performance and call quality are but two of the parameters that affect the brand image and reputation of the carrier and it boils down to the implementation.
 Experienced and expert developers know of the various factors that could affect VoIP operations and tailor class 4 Softswitch to incorporate other technologies such as session border control, OpenSIPS, and Kamailio, for instance, work to seamlessly integrate traffic and calls across different conflicting protocols.
 Open source and customization of these technologies result in a far superior, fluid, scalable, and flexible solution for VoIP carriers.